Foods to Avoid With Fibromyalgia

 So what are some of the foods to avoid with fibromyalgia?

-A published study in the Journal of Rheumatology discovered that nerves were stimulated when people who were diagnosed with FMS were given aspartame.
+A published study in the Journal of Rheumatology discovered that nerves were stimulated when people who were diagnosed with fibromyalgia were given aspartame.

-- A 45-year-old man found that his forearm, wrist, hand, and cervical spine pain stopped when he discontinued aspartame use.
+- A 45-year-old man found that his forearm, wrist, hand and cervical spine pain stopped when he discontinued aspartame.

-These substances are used to preserve and as flavor enhancers.
+These substances are used to preserve and flavor enhance.
 They are also full of salt, which can aggravate pain or swelling in some fibromyalgia patients.

 It may be tempting to combat fibromyalgia symptoms like fatigue with a steady dose of coffee or cola drinks, but caffeine can interfere with your ability to get restful sleep — a significant factor in minimizing painful fibromyalgia symptoms.